vEnhance/web.evanchen.cc/input/techspeech.md

 that reads the data from a Google form, and sums the result into a table that you can send out.

+[^ioi]:
+    The IOI is an algorithmic contest,
+    which means that part of the problem is first _finding_ an algorithm, and after that actually _implementing_ it in C++.
+    I'm here to say that even the latter ability alone is valuable, even if you never learn graph theory or Dijkstra's algorithm.

 ![Not made by hand](/static/images/usemo-table.webp)

 Unlike something like quadratic formula or differentiation,